publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch24/m__us_usc_t25_s2205.md

             (ii) the opportunity for a devisee who is the spouse or lineal descendant of a testator to reserve a life estate without regard to waste; and

-            (iii) payment of fair market value in the manner prescribed under subsection (c)(2) of this section.
+            (iii) payment of fair market value in the manner prescribed under subsection (c)(2).

     (b) __Secretarial approval__

         (1) __In general__

-            Any tribal probate code enacted under subsection (a) of this section, and any amendment to such a tribal probate code, shall be subject to the approval of the Secretary.
+            Any tribal probate code enacted under subsection (a), and any amendment to such a tribal probate code, shall be subject to the approval of the Secretary.

         (2) __Review and approval__

             (A) __In general__

-                Each Indian tribe that adopts a tribal probate code under subsection (a) of this section shall submit that code to the Secretary for review.
+                Each Indian tribe that adopts a tribal probate code under subsection (a) shall submit that code to the Secretary for review.
 Not later than 180 days after a tribal probate code is submitted to the Secretary under this paragraph, the Secretary shall review and approve or disapprove that tribal probate code.

             (B) __Consequence of failures to approve or disapprove a tribal probate code__